ukBaz/python-bluezero/docs/developer_docs.rst

     git clone https://github.com/ukBaz/python-bluezero.git
     cd python-bluezero
-    python3 -m venv --system-site-packages venv
+    python3 -m venv venv
     . venv/bin/activate
     pip3 install -e .[dev]

 .. note::

-    Use of a Python Virtual environment is good practice when developing with Python.
-Because some of the dependencies for Bluezero are installed system-wide with `apt`, then it is necessary to use the `--system-site-packages` option when creating the virtual environment so those packages can be found.
+    Use of a Python Virtual environment has become the preferred with `PEP707 <https://peps.python.org/pep-0704/>`_ Some of the dependencies for Bluezero are installed system-wide with `apt` and historically haven't worked reliably in a virtual environment.
+    These issues have been fixed in recent releases.
+However, occasionally people see a `ModuleNotFoundError: No module named 'gi'` reported.
+    If this happens take a look at the `PyGObject <https://pygobject.gnome.org/getting_started.html#ubuntu-getting-started>`_ install notes.

 Release Checklist